codacy/chart/docs/index.md

     -   Inviting users to Codacy

 3. As a last step we recommend that you [set up monitoring](configuration/monitoring.md) on your Codacy instance.

+If you run into any issues while configuring Codacy, be sure to [check our troubleshooting guide](troubleshoot/troubleshoot.md) for more help.